k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 ## Adding New Plugins

-When a new plugin is created in a project, it should be added to the Baseline rule in order to become part of the Discovery job execution.
+When a new plugin is created in a project, it should be added to the Baseline rule in order to be included in the Discovery job execution.
 Once added to the baseline, the new plugin is automatically propagated to all existing rules and can have different settings in each.

-For example, when a newly created plugin is applicable only to running Discovery on the CRM_DB, it should be added to the baseline as 'inactive'.
-In addition, a rule for the CRM_DB should be created, where this plugin is set to 'active'.
+For example, if a newly created plugin is applicable only to running Discovery on the CRM_DB, it should be added to the baseline as 'inactive'.
+Then, a rule for the CRM_DB should be created, where this plugin is set to 'active'.

 The steps for adding a new plugin to the pipeline are: